uf-robopi/CavePI_AUV/Readme.md

 # Official GitHub Repository for CavePI AUV

 This repository contains the design files, operational codes, and digital twin version of CavePI AUV.
+Please refer to the following folders for more details.

+- CAD_designs: Contains the SolidWork design files for all the parts used to build CavePI.
+- AUV_nano: Contains the codes for CavePI's onboard Jetson nano 2GB device.
+- AUV_rpi: Contains the codes for CavePI's onboard Raspberry Pi 5 device.

 ## Resources